Is Morocco on YOUR Bucket List?

 Customary tips to tour guide, driver, etc.

-When you arrive at the airport in Marrakesh, you will be met by a representative from Bucket List Travel holding a sign with your name on it.
+When you arrive at the airport in Rabat, you will be met by a representative from Bucket List Travel holding a sign with your name on it.

 You will have free time at the hotel until dinner, served right at the hotel.